aeternity/aeternity/docs/hardware-requirements.md

 During the normal operations the node needs up to 30KB/s inbound and up to 30KB/s outbound traffic.
 That's about 78GB/mo per direction or 156GB/mo total.

+Notice that, fully utilized chain might go up to 300-500KB/s for gossip traffic.

 However during initial full sync this requirement goes as high as 1MB/s but 400KB/s on average inbound traffic.